AriFordsham/GHCWiki/attic/building/build-system/new.md

 which the libraries are built, must include "v" if you want the vanilla way to be built (this is included in the default setup, of course).

-## Idiom: the "all" and "clean" targets

-There are pre-canned macros to define your "all" and "clean" targets, take a look in `rules/all-target.mk` and `rules/clean-target.mk`.